anchenayres/anchenAyres/README.md

 ### Who Am I?
 <br></br>
-I am currently a third-year interactive development student at Open Window showcasing my portfolio work over the past year.
+I graduated in 2023 with a Bachelors Degree in Creative Technologies at The Open Window Institute.
 I am a passionate and creative developer with a love for building innovative solutions.
 My journey in the world of coding began with a fascination for problem-solving and a commitment to creating meaningful projects.
 I am dedicated to continuous learning and improvement.
 My goal is to contribute to the tech community, collaborate on exciting projects, and make a positive impact through my work.

 Let's code the future together!